History of Island Park, Idaho

 The Mack's Inn RV Park was renamed Yellowstone RV Park of Mack's Inn when it was purchased in 2018 by Parks Resort, LLC and completely upgraded with new electrical and water faucets to permit big rigs and overnight guests.

-Island Park remains a destination in itself, with world class fishing almost year round, scenic wonders like Mesa Falls, Henry's Fork of the Snake River and Sawtelle Peak (from the top), hundreds of miles of ATV and Snowmobile trails, and mammals, birds and wildflowers galore for photographers and naturalists to enjoy.
+Island Park remains a destination in itself, with world class fishing almost year round, scenic wonders like Mesa Falls, Henry's Fork of the Snake River, Big Springs, and Sawtelle Peak (from the top), hundreds of miles of ATV and Snowmobile trails, and mammals, birds and wildflowers galore for photographers and naturalists to enjoy.
+Don't miss the Red Rock Lakes National Wildlife Refuge nearby for a special treat.